 An experiment was conducted to screen 12 genotypes of maize against maize stem borer, C.partellus. inKharif 2022-23 The performance was determined based on plant height, leafinjury rating (LIR), mean tunnel length, and per cent dead-heart formation As stem borer is one of the important pests of maize in the eastern part of Uttar Pradesh during Kharif, the present studywas aimed to combat this harmful pest, C partellus, through the least susceptible genotype.
 The qualitative and quantitative loss in kharif maize is attributed to many reasons, of which the stem borer C partellusranks first.
 Since the incidence of this pest is noticed during the whole cropping period, managing the pest is difficult.

-The trial was carried out using a standard agronomic package and techniques.
 The distance between the roots and the flag leaf was measured.
-The genotype VIVEK HYBRID 43 had the lowest average height, measuring 141.28 cm.
-At the same time, IH 0712 had the highest average height, measuring 176.22 cm.The plant height of different genotypes varied between 141.28 centimetres to 176.22 centimetres.
-The lowest plant height was recorded in genotype Vivek Hybrid 43 (141.28cm), and the highest in genotype IH 0712 (176.22cm), and their corresponding tunnel length value was found to be 0.67 cm and 0 cm, respectively.
+The genotype VIVEK HYBRID 43 had the lowest height of 141.28 cm as against 176.22 cm in IH 0712.The plant height of different genotypes varied between 141.28 centimetres to 176.22 centimetres.
+The tunnel length value was found to be 0.67 cm in VIVEK HYBRID 43 and 0 cmin IH 0712, respectively.
 The present findings also show a significant positive correlation between plant height and dead hearts.
 However non-significant positive correlation of r=0.2594.
-The present findings also show a variation in plant height, which agrees with Mugoet al.(2012.
-However, a non-significant negative correlation was observed between plant height.
-These same results camewho reported the same non-significant negative correlation between plant height and C.partellusinfestation, as thesameresult was shownbyAfzal et al. (2009),whoalso reported thesamenon-significant negative correlation between plant height and C. partellus infestation.
+The present findings show a variation in plant height, which agrees with Mugoet al.(2012).
+Thenon-significant negative correlation between plant height and C.partellusinfestation is in line with the results of Afzal et al. (2009) in maize.
 Furthermore, reported that plant height was adverselyaffected byC. partellus.
-Songs et al. (2001) reported that plants with good physical characteristics had significantly increased grain yield.
+Songs et al. (2001) reported that plants with good physical characteristics had significant increase in grain yield.

-Table1.Screeningof maizegermplasmagainst stemborer(ChilopartellusSwinhoe)
+Table1.Screeningof maizegermplasmagainst stemborer